Hilary Duff: Philanthropy

-Duff has involved herself with various philanthropic activities.
-For natural disasters, she donated $250,000 to help the victims of Hurricane Katrina in addition to donating over 2.5 million meals to Hurricane Katrina victims in the southern US in 2005.
+Duff has been involved with various philanthropic activities.
+She donated $250,000 to help the victims of Hurricane Katrina and donated over 2.5 million meals to Hurricane Katrina victims in the southern US in 2005.
 In August 2006, Duff traveled to a New Orleans elementary school and worked with USA Harvest to distribute meals.

 She has helped various youth charities and is a member of Kids with a Cause.
 Duff has also served on the advisory board of the Audrey Hepburn Child Benefit Fund and the Celebrity Council of Kids with a Cause.
 In October 2008, Duff starred in a public service announcement for The Think Before You Speak Campaign by Ad Council and GLSEN to prevent youth from using anti-LGBT vocabulary, such as the phrase "That's So Gay."
 In July 2009, Duff was named as a youth ambassador to the children of the Colombian capital, Bogotá.
-As a Youth Ambassador, she spent five days in the country, distributing backpacks filled with food to needy children.
+As a youth ambassador, she spent five days in the country, distributing backpacks filled with food to children in need.

-In 2012, Duff was actively involved in the Johnson's Baby Cares campaign.
-The campaign included activities such as sending care kits and care cards to new mothers across the U.S. as a motivation.
-It also raises funds for children and poor families together with Save The Children.
+In 2012, Duff was involved in the Johnson's Baby Cares campaign, which included activities such as sending care kits and care cards to new mothers across the U.S. as a motivation.
+It also raised funds for children and low-income families in partnership with Save the Children.

 In November 2013, Duff teamed up with Duracell in Canada for a campaign for kids in hospitals.
-The campaign called Powering Holiday Smiles donated 20,000 batteries to hospitals across Canada.
-In order to promote the campaign, Duff visited The Hospital for Sick Children in Toronto, Ontario.
-She discussed the campaign on Breakfast Television Toronto, a radio show, and in numerous magazine interviews.
+The campaign donated 20,000 batteries to hospitals across Canada.
+To promote the campaign, Duff visited The Hospital for Sick Children in Toronto, Ontario.
+She also discussed the campaign on the radio show Breakfast Television Toronto and in numerous magazine interviews.

-She has participated in various online charity campaigns, including a partnership with Claritin, and raising relief efforts for the 2018 Hanalei floods via sales of her "Muse x Hilary Duff Collection".
-She was also one of the celebrities who participated in the 2017 telethon for the Houston floods and contributed an essay about the devastating effect the hurricane left on her hometown on Marie Claire's official website.
+She has participated in various online charity campaigns, including a partnership with Claritin.
+Duff raised relief efforts for the 2018 Hanalei floods via sales of her "Muse x Hilary Duff Collection".
+She also published a 2017 essay through Marie Claire about the damages that Hurricane Harvey left on her hometown.

-In 2020, aside from sharing a donation of a sum of money with her husband Matthew Koma for the Australian bushfires relief efforts, Duff also donated baby products to parents in need during the COVID-19 pandemic via her "Happy Little Camper" brand.
-In October that year, she launched the "Veeda in Action" donation campaign, via her feminine care line "Veeda".
-Partnering up with PERIOD, "a global, youth-powered non-profit that is fighting to end period poverty and period stigma through service, education, and advocacy", the donation campaign ran through the month of October to donate period products to those in need.
+In 2020, Duff and her husband Matthew Koma donated to the Australian bushfires relief efforts.
+Also that year, she donated baby products to parents in need during the COVID-19 pandemic via her "Happy Little Camper" brand.
+In October 2020, she launched the "Veeda in Action" donation campaign, via her feminine care line "Veeda".
+Partnering with PERIOD, "a global, youth-powered non-profit that is fighting to end period poverty and period stigma through service, education, and advocacy", the donation campaign ran through the month of October to donate period products to those in need.